ziadoz/awesome-php/README.md

 * [Munee](https://github.com/meenie/munee) - An asset optimiser library.
 * [Pipe](https://github.com/CHH/pipe) - Another asset manager pipeline library.
 * [Puli](https://github.com/puli/repository) - A library for determining assets absolute paths.
+* [BowerPHP](https://bowerphp.org/) - A PHP implementation of Bower.
+A package manager for the web

 ## Geolocation
 *Libraries for geocoding addresses and working with latitudes and longitudes.*